freezelion/index-tts2-multicharacter-longtext/README.md

 generator = LongTextEmotionGenerator()

 long_text = """
-In a surprising turn of events, the team discovered an ancient artifact that would change everything.
-The excitement was palpable as they carefully examined the mysterious object.
-However, their joy quickly turned to concern when they realized the potential dangers it posed.
+The discovery was absolutely astonishing!
+Everyone was filled with excitement and wonder.
+But as we examined the artifact more closely, a sense of caution began to emerge.
+The initial joy was gradually replaced by thoughtful consideration of the implications.
 """

-# Generate with automatic emotion detection
-output_file = "long_story.wav"
-generator.generate_with_emotion(long_text, "examples/voice_01.wav", output_file)
+generator.generate_with_emotion(long_text, "examples/voice_01.wav", "long_story.wav")
 ```

 ## 📁 Project Structure